Nuwaisir-1998/Gyan_the_learning_tracker/README.md

 gyan [learned_stuff]
 ```
 It will add the ```[learned_stuff]``` to a csv file named after the current month which
-will be in a folder named after the year.
+will be in a folder named after the year, and this folder will be in a folder
+called ```Learnings``` in the root directory.
 You can also add a message about the ```[learned_stuff]``` like the following:
 ```
 gyan [learned_stuff] -m "This is a message"